bronxc/ByteArrayExtensions/README.md

 - EndsWith

-Checks if the byte array ends with the sequence
+Checks if the byte array ends with a sequence
 Returns: Boolean
 ```
 Byte().EndsWith(<sequence>)